DzikuVx/QuadMeUp_Crossbow/README.md

 * RX configuration from TX module
 * Sending telemetry from TX to OpenTX radio

+# Dependencies

+To compile, following libraries have to be installed:

+* [U8g2](https://github.com/olikraus/u8g2) for OLED support in TX module

 # Protocol

 | Byte                  | Description | Notes |